Decentralized Uncertainty-Aware Active Search with a Team of Aerial Robots: Introduction

-This section reviews recent works in autonomy for search and environment monitoring, and contrasts with the proposed approach.

-\citet{stache2023adaptive} develop an environment monitoring system, which uses a Gaussian Process as a decision function, to modulate an aerial robot's altitude according to the accuracy of semantic segmentation.
+There have been several recent works in autonomy for search and environment monitoring that are related to our work. \citet{stache2023adaptive} develop an environment monitoring system, which uses a Gaussian Process as a decision function, to modulate an aerial robot's altitude according to the accuracy of semantic segmentation.
 The objective is to maximize the classification accuracy of objects in the images.
-The initial plan creates a set of waypoints at a fixed altitude in a lawnmower pattern~\cite{GALCERAN20131258}.
-The decision function outputs the next waypoint, which may vary the altitude, based on an input waypoint and the result of semantic segmentation.
-When the altitude is changed, the GP is updated.
-While the approach is evaluated in post-processing, it is not evaluated with real-world experiments.
-In contrast, our active search methodology is demonstrated with a team of \ifthenelse{\equal{\arxivmode}{true}}{three}{two} aerial robots in real world experiments.

-\citet{meeraObstacleawareAdaptiveInformative2019} develop an obstacle-aware informative path planning solution for target search.
-A GP is used to represent the 2D ground plane; however, it is discretized and sensor measurements are fused by using the field of view of the onboard camera to determine which cells are within the view (as well as occlusions from a 3D Euclidean Signed Distance Field).
-The field map is updated using a Kalman filter.
-Evaluations are conducted in simulation only.
+While the work is evaluated in simulation, it is not deployed in real world experiments.
+In contrast, our active search methodology is demonstrated with a team of up to three aerial robots. \citet{horyna2023decentralized} leverage multi-agent flocking behaviors to increase the reliability of OOI detection.
+When an OOI is detected, one of the agents may separate to confirm the detection.
+In contrast, the loss function in this work enables reflies over uncertain OOIs while maximizing coverage of the space.